Balayage vs. Ombré: What's The Difference and Which is Best For You?

 What is Ombré?

-Ombré is a dramatic, two-toned color effect that can be done with natural hair color or fashion hair color shades like this.
+Ombré is a two-toned color effect that can be achieved with natural hair color or fashion hair color shades, like this.

 In French, ombré refers to shade or shadow.
 In the hair color world, ombré is a dramatic, two-toned hair color effect that is typically darker at the top and lighter on the bottom.
 Often the dark, top section is your natural hair color shade, and the bottom section is lightened with hair lightener and then toned to the desired hair color result.
 An ombré hairstyle can also be any color combination—natural blonde, brown or red, or something more artistic like pink, blue, green or purple.
 There are also multiple ways to get that radiant gradient: hair darker on top lighter on bottom, hair light on top dark on bottom, slightly lighter hair on top darker on bottom—ombre hair definition varies widely.
 Ombré hair color is versatile, customizable—and suitable for most long and medium hair lengths.
 Ombré hair color’s major pluses?
 It’s easy on the budget.
 You don’t have to touch it up often, as the top section remains dark.
 In other words, no roots with this look!
 The overall effect of ombré hair color can change as your hair grows out—so you get multiple hair colors for the price of one.